TEN-framework/portal/content/docs/ten_framework/graph.md

       "addon": "extension_b"
     },
     {
-      // ext_c in the subgraph is flattened, with the subgraph name as prefix "type": "extension",
+      // ext_c in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
-      "name": "graph_any_name_ext_c",
+      "name": "subgraph_1_ext_c",
       "addon": "extension_c"
     },
     {
-      // ext_d in the subgraph is flattened, with the subgraph name as prefix "type": "extension",
+      // ext_d in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
+      "name": "subgraph_1_ext_d",
+      "addon": "extension_d",
+      "property": {
+        // The property field defined when referencing the subgraph is flattened to the property field of the corresponding extension
+        "app_id": "${env:AGORA_APP_ID}"
+      }
+    },
+    {
+      // ext_e in the subgraph is flattened, with the subgraph name as a prefix "type": "extension",
-      "name": "graph_any_name_ext_d",
+      "name": "subgraph_2_ext_e",
-      "addon": "extension_d"
+      "addon": "extension_e"
     }
   ],
   "connections": [